winitzki/scall/tutorial/programming_dhall.md

 unfix Branch x y -> FBranch x y
 ```

-We may substutite `fix` and `unfix` as the `alg` and `coalg` arguments of `hylo` as shown above, because their types match.
+We may substitute `fix` and `unfix` as the `alg` and `coalg` arguments of `hylo` as shown above, because their types match.
 The result (`hylo unfix fix`) will be a function of type `TreeText → TreeText`.
-Because `fix` and `unfix` leave data unchanged, the function `hylo unfix fix` will be just an identity function of type `TreeText → TreeText`.
+Because `fix` and `unfix` are isomorphisms, the function `hylo unfix fix` will be just an identity function of type `TreeText → TreeText`.
-In this example of applying `hylo`, the trees remain unchanged because we are unpacking the tree's recursive type (`TreeText → F TreeText`) and then packing it back (`F TreeText → TreeText`) with no changes.
+In this example of applying `hylo`, the input tree will remain unchanged because the function just unpacks the tree's recursive type (`TreeText → F TreeText`, `F TreeText → F (F TreeText)`, and so on) and then packs it back (applying `F TreeText → TreeText`) with no changes.
-(We are using this artificial example only for understanding how the recursion can terminate in `hylo`.)
+We are using this artificial example only for understanding how the recursion can terminate in the Haskell code of `hylo`.

-Choose some value `t0` of type `TreeText`:
+Choose some input value `t0` of type `TreeText`:

 ```haskell
 -- Haskell: